rcassotto/Sentinel-1-SLC-to-Coherence-Processing/README.md

 # Sentinel-1-SLC-to-Coherence-Processing

-# **Python Script to generate building heights from Sentinel-1 C-Band SAR Layover.**
+# **Python script / wrapper to process Sentinel-1 Coherence images from SLC zipped files

 It is recommended to execute from within a dedicated python environment, such as conda.